-- To recommend the appointment, remuneration and terms of appointment of auditors of the Company; - To review and monitor the auditor's independence and performance, and effectiveness of audit process; - Examination of the financial statement and the auditors report thereon, - Approval or any subsequent modification of transactions of the Company with related parties as required under the Companies Act, 2013 and Rules thereunder; - Scrutiny of inter-corporate loans and investments; - Valuation of undertakings or assets of the Company, wherever it is necessary; - Evaluation of internal financial controls and audit reports of risk management systems; - Monitoring the end use of funds raised through public offers and related matters; - Oversee the vigil mechanism i.e. Whistle blower policy of the Company. - To review periodic unaudited financial statements and internal and operational audit reports, concurrent audit reports, secretarial audit reports and systems audit reports, ISO 27001 certification Audit reports; - Review of report of compliances of applicable Laws as reported by the Internal and Operations Auditors. - Such other matters as may be referred to by the Board or as required under the Companies Act, 2013 or The Payment and Settlement Systems Act, 2007 or Rules and Regulations there under as amended from time to time.
+- To recommend the appointment, remuneration and terms of appointment of auditors of the Company; - To review and monitor the auditor's independence and performance, and effectiveness of audit process; - Examination of the financial statement and the auditors' report thereon, - Approval or any subsequent modification of transactions of the Company with related parties as required under the Companies Act, 2013 and Rules thereunder; - Scrutiny of inter-corporate loans and investments; - Valuation of undertakings or assets of the Company, wherever it is necessary; - Evaluation of internal financial controls and audit reports of risk management systems; - Monitoring the end use of funds raised through public offers and related matters: - Oversee the vigil mechanism i.e. Whistle blower policy of the Company and status on the receipt of Whistle Blower Complaints on quarterly basis; - To review periodic unaudited financial statements and internal and operational audit reports, concurrent audit reports, secretarial audit reports

+- and Systems audit reports, ISO 27001 certification Audit reports, IT Operations (IT Systems and Security) Audit Reports, Audit certificate for benchmark calculation, etc; - Review of report of compliances of applicable Laws as reported by the Internal and Operations Auditors. - To review policies relating to Audit matters like Related Party Transactions Policy, Policy for Prevention and Detection of Fraud, Recognition and Measurement of Expected Credit Loss (ECL), etc. - Such other matters as may be referred to by the Board or as required under the Companies Act, 2013 or The Payment and Settlement Systems Act, 2007 or Rules and Regulations there under as amended from time to time.